MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/azure-verification.md

 1. In Windows Admin Center, select **Cluster Manager** from the top drop-down menu, navigate to the cluster that you want to activate, then under **Settings**, select **Azure verifications for VMs**.

 2. In the section for **Legacy OS support**, select **Change status**.
 Select **On** in the context pane.
-Note: this also enables networking access for all existing VMs.
-You will have have to manually turn on legacy OS support for any new VMs that you create later.
+This setting also enables networking access for all existing VMs.
+You must manually turn on legacy OS support for any new VMs that you create later.

 3. Select **Change status** to confirm.
 It might take a few minutes for servers to reflect the changes.